trans-travel/trans-travel/us/nc.md

 # USA - North Carolina

-North Carolina does not have laws that target trans people directly.
+North Carolina does not have laws that target most trans visitors directly.

-North Carolina does not appear to place child custody at risk, although the legislature (as of June 28, 2023) has an active bill that may pass that would restrict trans youth healthcare.
+North Carolina does ban trans care for children, although the current law does not have criminal penalties for parents.
+However, it is unknown how this might have an impact on child custody.

 ## Non-discrimination Law